kikani-parth/ts-zod-rest-api/README.md

 ### 3. Set up environment variables:

+**Note: Make sure you add .env to your .gitignore before pushing any changes to your repository.**

 Create a .env file in the root directory and add the following variables:
 ```
 PRIVATE_KEY=your_private_key_here